 Introduction to Bronze Casting

 Create wax sculptures that will be cast in bronze.
-Students learn how to prepare the wax form for casting, and the ceramic shell mold making process.
-David uses the latest mold making materials available and students witness a bronze pour at the end of the class.
-Cost includes the casting of one five pound bronze, with option to purchase additional material for large works.
+Each student will learn how to prepare the wax form for casting and the ceramic shell mold- making process.
+David uses the latest mold-making materials available and students will be able to witness a bronze pour at the end of the class.
+The cost includes the casting of one five pound bronze with the option to purchase additional material for large works.
+Skill level: All

 The cost includes the casting of one five pound bronze.
 Additional material fee will be charged for larger bronzes.